dhh1128/distributed-state-machine/README.md

 its goal changes.
 A goal does not vary with external conditions, but it may cause different reactions as external conditions change.

-A nearly complete implementation of this state machine is shown in [airlock.py](airlock.py); see also [test_airlock.py](test_airlock.py).
+A working implementation of this state machine is shown in [airlock.py](airlock.py); see also [test_airlock.py](test_airlock.py).

 ## Complications